 Social sustainability is not just about income inequality.
-The UN's very first SDG (cf p.
-34) calls for an end to poverty by 2030.
-The number of people living in absolute poverty has fallen four-fold since
+The UN's very first SDG (see page 34) calls for an end to poverty by 2030.
+The number of people living in absolute poverty has fallen four-fold since 1980, a remarkable achievement for which the capitalist system deserves some credit.
+However, many countries still lag behind the economically developed world, and significant pockets of poverty persist in otherwise wealthy nations (including the US).
+Moreover, even when material poverty is alleviated or even eliminated, we observe continuing, even increasing, cases of social exclusion.